Rolex Warranty & Guarantee: A Complete Guide

 In the beginning, up until late 2006, Rolex’s guarantee came in the form of a paper such as the one below:

-The credit card style warranty card that was released looks a bit different from the ones that are used today, but the function of them still remains the same.
+The credit card style warranty card that was released looks a bit different from the ones that are used today, but their function still remains the same.

 Eventually, these warranty cards came to be replaced by the new ones that we have discussed in this article.
 Somewhere around the period when Role introduced the five year warranty.